-- In October 2016 the Company entered into four transactions for the purchase and sale of 33 metric tons of rare earth concentrate and oxide products.
+- In December 2016, the Company entered into a significant agreement with Yongzhou Xiangjiang Rare Earth Resource Co. ("Xiangjiang Rare Earth" of the "Refinery") to import and process rare earth monazite concentrate.
+The agreement provides Xiangjiang Rare Earth with solid international sourcing of monazite through a close ally and provides CREC with direct access to the largest market involving rare earth products via a strategic partner.
+The terms of the agreement, CREC will represent the Refinery for all purchases of rare earth monazite concentrate from third party sources outside of China for an initial period of 5 years with the option to extend for additional terms so long as both parties are satisfied with the commercial and operational benefits of the arrangement. - In October 2016 the Company entered into four transactions for the purchase and sale of 33 metric tons of rare earth concentrate and oxide products.
 The transactions involve three suppliers and four customers situated in five countries on four continents: Europe, North America, South America and Southeast Asia. - In September 2016 the Company entered into agreements for the purchase and corresponding sale of 16,500 metric tons of rare earth concentrate over a three-year period.
-The initial shipment of 27 metric tons will commence within 30 days and thereafter shipment volumes will increase steadily over a six-month period to 500 metric tons per month and remain at this monthly amount for a further 30 months.
+Arranging the initial shipment of 25 metric tons commenced within 30 days and has been shipped.
+Shipment volumes are to increase steadily to 500 metric tons per month and remain at this monthly amount for the balance of the agreement.
 The provider, Canada Rare Earth, and the buyer are receptive to increasing volumes above 500 metric tons per month. - In May 2016 the Company entered into an agreement to purchase 60% of the issued and outstanding shares of a company based in Laos.
 LaosCo owns a full capability rare earth refinery that is designed to process monazite rare earth concentrate and separate the concentrate into the entire spectrum of commercially traded rare earths including light and heavy elements.
-In order to complete the purchase the Company must, among other factors, (1) arrange for permits necessary for the operation of the refinery and (2) raise sufficient funds to complete the purchase. - In March 2016, the Company appointed Christopher F. Goodman as a director of the Company and Michael Stares resigned from the board of directors. - In January 2016 the Joint Venture Agreement with Mineracao Mata Azul S.A. ("MMA") expired regarding the financing of the Mata Azul property in Brazil.
+In order to complete the purchase the Company must, among other factors, (1) arrange for permits necessary for the operation of the refinery and (2) raise sufficient funds to complete the purchase.
+The Company believes the permitting process is underway albeit taking longer than anticipated.
+The Company and the owner of LaosCo are in discussions to extend the terms of the agreement. - In March 2016, the Company appointed Christopher F. Goodman as a director of the Company and Michael Stares resigned from the board of directors. - In January 2016 the Joint Venture Agreement with Mineracao Mata Azul S.A. ("MMA") expired regarding the financing of the Mata Azul property in Brazil.
 However, the Company's off-take agreement continues which, in part, allows the Company the right (but not the obligation) to purchase all rare earths derived from the Mata Azul property for 20 years. - In December 2015, the Company received a promissory note due on December 1, 2018 in the amount of US\$1,200,000 (\$1,604,640) for selling its equity investment in a privately held Delaware company with property in the West Indies.
 When the Company acquired this interest in September 2013, it was also granted a related 25 year lease and option to extend the lease for additional 25 years for an additional US\$1,500,000 due at time of exercising the option.
 The lease and option pertain to 15 acres of land situated on a 75 acre prospective gold property.
-The Company may reverse the transaction and extend the original lease period by the period of time the promissory note is outstanding, if the promissory note is not paid out by December 1, 2018. - In December 2015, the Company appointed Gordon J. Fretwell as a director of the Company. - In November 2015, Mr. Rojer Li resigned as director of the Company so that he may spend more time in Asia.
-He will be actively engaged in the facilitation of the multitude of business activities and opportunities that CREC is currently pursuing.
-Mr. Li will continue as an advisor and source of business and business relations for the Company.
+The Company may reverse the transaction and extend the original lease period by the period of time the promissory note is outstanding, if the promissory note is not paid out by December 1, 2018.